FireflyMigration/firefly-doc/10-Developer-Guide/02_UI-Controller/03-Getting-Data-From-The-Database/index.md

 public readonly Models.Orders MyOrders = new Models.Orders();
 ```

-Them we can set the Table as the Main table in our controller by setting the From in the constructor
+Then we can set the Table as the Main table in our controller by setting the From in the constructor

 ```csdiff
 From = MyOrders;